Aiven-Open/klaw-docs/docs/docs/howto/installation/run-docker.rst

   ``http://<dockerhost>:9097/``

 5. Login with the following default credentials to access Klaw.
-   .. note::  Recommend you to change the default credentials in your application.
+   .. note::  We recommend you to change the default credentials in your application, before running it.

 * ``KLAW_SUPERADMIN_DEFAULT_USERNAME=superadmin``
 * ``KLAW_SUPERADMIN_DEFAULT_PASSWORD=kwsuperadmin123$$``

-  .. note::  We recommend you to change the default credentials in your application.